Placing children in the RIGHT homes

 We said yes.

 Tangent!
 Wishing to help modernize the look of my page.
-Musings about the overall appearance at http://allbritemaintenance.com?
-Sincerely a magnificent cleaning service in Philadelphia online when required within the PENNSYLVANIA area.
+Musings about the overall appearance at http://rwsbizval.com?
+Sincerely a top business valuation service when required within the TEXAS area.
 Write a comment.
 With thanks!

 The next thing we knew, we we're standing in our living room with six kiddos of our own, two neighborhood girls who we're there for a sleepover, family coming into town the next day and not a moment to breathe.